 Sitter in 2 portraits

 Author, artist and suffragette, Leared attended the Slade and exhibited at the Royal Academy and the Society for Women Artists.
-She was imprisoned for four months in 1913 for bomb attacks at the home of Prime Minister David Lloyd George.
-Papers with Leared's address were found at the scene of the attack and wire cutters and paraffin were later found at her home during a raid.
-In prison she agreed not to go on hunger strike on the condition that she could continue to create art.
+She was imprisoned for four months in 1913 for bomb attacks at the home of Prime Minister, David Lloyd George.
+Papers with Leared's address were found at the scene of the attack and wire cutters and paraffin were later discovered at her home during a raid.
+In prison, she agreed not to go on hunger strike on the condition that she could continue to create art.
 During World War I, she became a farm labourer and recounted her experiences in the book Two Girls on the Land: Wartime on a Dartmoor Farm, published in 1918.

 More on Olive Leared Suffragettes and Suffragists range in our Shops

 silver print mounted onto identification sheet, 1914